New hurdle for COVID-19 home testing -- the holiday season

 For testing advocates, the pandemic’s persistence underscores the need for rapid, widespread COVID-19 screening to quickly catch infections before they spread-- an approach they have championed since the beginning of the U.S. outbreak.

-Countries like Britain distributes billions of tests for free and recommend testing twice a week.
+Countries such as Britain distribute billions of tests for free and recommend testing twice a week.
 If the U.S. took that approach for everyone 12 and older, it would need 2.3 billion tests per month, researchers with the non-profit Kaiser Family Foundation noted in a recent report.
 That’s more than seven times the 300 million monthly tests officials are hoping the country will have by February.

 ———